HazemAM/Tip/README.md

     }
     ```

-4.  `in-again`: The message sent to the tip through `Tip.echo()` is the same message currently displayed.
-This is very useful for drawing the user's attention after, say, doing the same wrong action and expecting a result.
+4.  `in-again`: Indicates that the message sent to the tip through [`Tip.echo()`](#tipprototypeechotext-mode-animateinagain) is the same message currently displayed.
+This is very useful for drawing the user's attention after, say, doing the same action and expecting a different result.
 You can add a simple animation here, e.g.:

     ```css
     #tip.in-again {